Loading...

 Roman history, the scientific method, and the wonders of astronomy prepare children for adolescence and high school.

-Every week includes specialist subjects that develop skills, creativity, and joy.
+Specialist subjects develop skills, creativity, and joy.

 Children learn instruments, sing, and develop musical literacy through joyful, regular practice.